AHR-OCR2024/Arabic-Handwriting-Recognition/README.md

 Feel free to reach out with any questions or feedback.
 Let's make Arabic handwriting recognition more accessible and accurate together!

 🌟 Happy Coding! 🌟

-🚧 This repo is still incomplete and is under construction 🚧